 WHAT DOES A LEARNING MENTOR DO?

 Town Farm Primary School believes in the development of the whole child within education and life.
-To support this, we are proud to have four Learning Mentors who are accessible to all children across the school.
+To support this, we are proud to have two full time Learning Mentors who are accessible to all children across the school.

-As an integrated part of the learning support team, the aim of the Learning Mentors is to provide support and guidance to children and young people who are experiencing difficulties in learning due to special or medical needs, pastoral needs, challenging behaviour or other issues.
-Much of the Learning Mentor role involves creating and maintaining cohesive and communicative relationships with pupils, teachers, parents and external agencies in order to assist pupils to develop their academic, social and emotional skills in so they are able to reach their full potential.
+As an integrated part of the learning support team, the aim of the Learning Mentors is to provide support and guidance to children who are experiencing difficulties with their learning typically due to emotional or behavioural needs.
+Much of the Learning Mentor role involves creating and maintaining positive relationships with pupils, teachers, parents and external agencies in order to assist pupils to develop their academic, social and emotional skills so they are able to reach their full potential.

 Children will find it difficult to access learning opportunities if they are experiencing barriers to learning.
 These barriers can include:

 - General disaffection and disengagement from learning